-- (g) Persons, including individuals or corporations, who have themselves created or have obtained such records from sources other than those identified in subparagraphs (a) through (e) of this section; - (h) Federal, state, and local courts where such records are being held under seal; or additional records and information.
+(g) Persons, including individuals or corporations, who have themselves created or have obtained such records from sources other than those identified in subparagraphs (a) through (e) of this section;

-(i) Foreign governments.

-§1400.4 Types of materials included in scope of assassination record and the JFK Act:

-The term record in assassination record and additional records and information includes, for purposes of interpreting and implementing

-- (a) papers, maps, and other documentary material;
+(h) Federal, state, and local courts where such records are being held under seal; or Foreign governments.
+Types of materials included in scope of assassination §1400.4 record and additional records and information.
+The term record in assassination record and additional records and information includes, for purposes of interpreting and implementing the ARCA: (a) papers, maps, and other documentary material;

 - (b) photographs;

 - (c) motion pictures;

-- (d) sound and video recordings; - (e) machine readable information in any form; and - (f) artifacts. - §1400.5 Requirement that assassination records be released in their entirety.
+- (d) sound and video recordings;

+- (e) machine readable information in any form; and(f) artifacts. - §1400.5 Requirement that assassination records be released in their entirety.

-An assassination record shall be released in its entirety except for portions specifically postponed pursuant to the grounds for postponement of public disclosure of records established in Sec.
-6 of the JFK Act, and no portion of any assassination record shall be withheld from public disclosure solely on grounds of non-relevance unless, in the Review Board's sole discretion, release of part of a record is sufficient to comply with the intent and purposes of the JFK Act.
+An assassination record shall be disclosed in its entirety except for portions specifically postponed pursuant to the grounds for postponement of public disclosure of records established in Sec.
+6 of the ARCA, and no portion of any assassination record shall be withheld from public disclosure solely on grounds of non-relevance unless, in the Assassination Records Review Board's sole discretion, release of part of a record is sufficient to comply with the intent and purposes of the ARCA.

-§1400.6 Originals and copies.

-(a) For purposes of determining whether originals or copies of assassination records will be made part of the President John F. Kennedy
+- §1400.6 Originals and copies. - (a) For purposes of determining whether originals or copies of assassination records will be made part of the President John F. Kennedy